The Story of Koja

 Koja settled its position from the deliver of devices to the bringer of energy and cost-effective solutions.
 Life Cycle Services diverged on their own sector, the side of marine, buildings and industry.
 Services' selection has extended crucially.
 It includes all maintenance operations throughout the whole life cycle of a product.

 Family business is celebrating its successful journey as reliable and brave cooperation partner.
 Koja is starting the biggest investment programme in its history.
-Koja OOO is established in Russia and Life Cycle Services strengthens its operations by founding a consignment stock in Florida.
+Koja OOO is established in Russia and Life Cycle Services strengthens its operations by founding a service center in Florida.